Updated 2023: The League, or Carabao, Cup is a tournament for the 92 professional English…

 Chorley 2-0 Derby County, FA Cup Third Round

-Chorley’s opponents in the Third Round were Derby County, who won the Cup in 1946, were in the Premier League as recently as 2008, and have been in the Championship since.
+Chorley’s opponents in the Third Round were Derby County, who won the Cup in 1946, were in the Premier League as recently as 2008, the Championship until 2022, and now League One.

 But Derby had a massive Covid outbreak that sent a majority of their players and their manager, Wayne Rooney, into isolation.
 This meant the Rams sent a team of Under-23 and Under-18 players to face Chorley.